Our areas of expertise

 Science Gamification: BerryMaker

-In BerryMaker, you’re the founder and CEO of a biotech start-up company that produces healthy soft drinks made with synthetic biology technology.
+In BerryMaker, you’re the founder of a biotech start-up company that produces healthy soft drinks made with synthetic biology technology.

 You’re going to identify and extract useful genes in berries collected from all over the world, and transfer them to microorganisms that will then produce healthy ingredients for you to use in your soft drink production.
 As the CEO your aim is to stay ahead of the competition with cutting-edge science, deliver an in-demand drink and maximize your quarterly profits.